dhruvbpai/dhruvbpai.github.io/_pages/about.md

 ======
 This website is recent as of October, 2023.
 In this time, I am in the fall quarter of my sophomore year.

 This website is very much a work in progress, and has been put on the back-burner as my academic projects for the school year ramp up.
-And thanks [academicpages](https://github.com/academicpages/academicpages.github.io) for making this wbesite possible :joy:.
+And thanks [academicpages](https://github.com/academicpages/academicpages.github.io) for making this wbesite possible.